sigpwned/discourse/README.md

 Civilized arguments for modern Java.

+## Motivation

+The command line is a simple, elegant interface for configuring programs.
+In this modern era of cloud and containers, the command line is especially important for configuring backend programs.
+There are many good libraries for handling command line arguments in Java, but they generally suffer from an outmoded approach (e.g., [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/)), too much complexity (e.g., [picocli](https://picocli.info/)), or make demands on application structure.
+Discourse is a [new library](https://xkcd.com/927/) that provides a simple, easy-to-use, modern approach to handling the most important command line idioms.

 ## Goals

 * To provide an easy-to-use library for the most common CLI program configuration idioms